UMass visits Griffith and Western Michigan - WTOP News

 BETMGM SPORTSBOOK LINE: Minutemen -2.5; over/under is 161.5

-BOTTOM LINE: Western Michigan hosts UMass after Jalen Griffith scored 21 points in Western Michigan’s 79-62 win over the Eastern Michigan Eagles.
+BOTTOM LINE: Western Michigan faces UMass after Jalen Griffith scored 21 points in Western Michigan’s 79-62 victory against the Eastern Michigan Eagles.

-The Broncos are 6-2 in home games.
-Western Michigan is fifth in the MAC with 24.2 defensive rebounds per game led by Jayden Brewer averaging 6.6.
+The Broncos have gone 6-2 at home.
+Western Michigan ranks ninth in the MAC with 14 assists per game led by Griffith averaging 4.3.

-The Minutemen are 1-4 against conference opponents.
-UMass is sixth in the MAC scoring 80.5 points per game and is shooting 46.5%.
+The Minutemen are 1-4 against MAC opponents.
+UMass ranks fourth in the MAC with 24.7 defensive rebounds per game led by Leonardo Bettiol averaging 5.3.

-Western Michigan is shooting 45.3% from the field this season, 1.6 percentage points higher than the 43.7% UMass allows to opponents.
-UMass has shot at a 46.5% clip from the field this season, 2.3 percentage points above the 44.2% shooting opponents of Western Michigan have averaged.
+Western Michigan scores 76.1 points per game, 2.2 more points than the 73.9 UMass allows.
+UMass averages 80.5 points per game, 2.2 more than the 78.3 Western Michigan gives up.

-The Broncos and Minutemen match up Tuesday for the first time in conference play this season.
+The Broncos and Minutemen square off Tuesday for the first time in conference play this season.

-TOP PERFORMERS: Griffith is averaging 15.5 points and 4.3 assists for the Broncos.
-Brewer is averaging 11.5 points and 7.2 rebounds while shooting 46.1% over the past 10 games.
+TOP PERFORMERS: Griffith is scoring 15.5 points per game and averaging 1.5 rebounds for the Broncos.
+Jayden Brewer is averaging 11.5 points and 7.2 rebounds over the last 10 games.

-Leonardo Bettiol is averaging 16.3 points and 7.4 rebounds for the Minutemen.
-Marcus Banks is averaging 16.0 points over the last 10 games.
+Bettiol is averaging 16.3 points and 7.4 rebounds for the Minutemen.
+Marcus Banks is averaging 2.9 made 3-pointers over the last 10 games.

 Minutemen: 6-4, averaging 82.3 points, 37.2 rebounds, 19.2 assists, 6.9 steals and 3.1 blocks per game while shooting 46.9% from the field.
 Their opponents have averaged 74.7 points.